civicrm/civicrm-core/ext/authx/README.md

 * __Optional__:  If there is a correlated CMS `User`, then load it.
 If there isn't, leave the CMS user as anonymous.
 * __Require__: Only allow authentication if proceed if there is a correlated user account.

+Handling of these credentials, or new ones can be modified by custom extensions that subscribe to the `civi.authx.checkCredential` event.
+See [Extending credential handling](##extending-credential-handling).

 ## Configuration

 For each authentication flow, one may toggle support for different credentials and user-links.
 Here is the default configuration: